english/speculation/README.md

 Let's unpick what we've done so far:

 - We've registered 'specs' (via `S.def`) to a global registry of specs, naming then with [namespaced Symbols](https://github.com/english/speculation/wiki/Namespaced-Symbols).
 - We've created both complex (`S.coll_of` and `S.tuple`) and simple (`Integer`) specs.
-- We've also leveraged the built-in generators for `S.coll_of` and `S.tuple` and swapped out the `Integer` `:"gol/coordinate"` generator for another built-in: `S.int_in`.
+- We've also leveraged the built-in generators for `S.coll_of` and `S.tuple` but swapped out the `Integer` `:"gol/coordinate"` generator for another built-in: `S.int_in`.
 While we don't have an upper or lower bound on a valid coordinate, using a more restrictive generator allows us to experiment with smaller worlds.

 Before we move on to implementing the logic of the Game of Life, let's get an idea of the kind of data we'll be working with.